werf/werf/docs/pages/reference/deploy_process/deploy_into_kubernetes.md

 #### Show service messages

-`"werf.io/show-service-messages": true|false`
+`"werf.io/show-service-messages": "true"|"false"`

-Set to `true` to enable additional debug info for resource including Kubernetes events in realtime text stream during tracking.
+Set to `"true"` to enable additional debug info for resource including Kubernetes events in realtime text stream during tracking.
 By default werf will show these service messages only when this resource has failed whole deploy process.

 ### Annotate and label chart resources